-vi.
-Completion of sanction
+vii.
+Completion of Sanction

-When a sanction requires a period of time for completion, the deadline for completion shall be specified.
+When a sanction requires a time for completion, the deadline for completion will be specified.
 The respondent must report to a designee of the Dean of Students when the student has completed the sanction.
 The case is not complete until the sanction has been completed and cleared by the Dean of Students Office.
 The Judicial Council will not monitor or reconsider a sanction once it is imposed.
-Failure to complete required sanctions is a violation of this Policy and may result in additional sanctions under this Policy.
+It is the responsibility of the respondent to communicate to the Dean of Students Office when the sanction is completed; failure to complete required sanctions is a violation of this Policy and may result in additional sanctions under this Policy.

 e.
-Appeals Procedure:
+Appeals Procedure

-All appeal cases brought before and heard by the Judicial Council shall be final and not subject to appeal.
+All appeal cases brought before and heard by the Judicial Council are final and not subject to appeal.
 Cases heard by the Judicial Council that are not appeal cases, and Administrative Review cases with a finding on responsibility, are subject to the following appeal procedures.
 On specific grounds, both the respondent and complainant may appeal the determination of responsibility or sanctions(s).
 Appeals must be made in writing and must be submitted to the Vice President of Student Affairs within five class days of written notification to the student of the Judicial Council's decision.
 The Vice President of Student Affairs will notify and provide a copy of the appeal to the other party within three class days upon receipt of an appeal.
 That party shall then have an opportunity to respond in writing to the appeal; any response must be submitted within five class days from receipt of the appeal.

 i.
-Grounds of appeal
+Grounds of Appeal